BuckyWilde/OilfieldCalc2/README.md

 User can change units of measure to meet their requirements.
 New units can easily be added by the programmer.

 ***FUTURE PLANS***
-Add the ability to generate well control schedules for Driller's Step one well control method
+Add the ability to generate well control schedules for Driller's Step one well control method and perhaps more...